aalto-ics-kepaco/msms_rt_score_integration/README.md

 Scripts used to run the experiments presented in the paper:

-__"Probabilistic Framework for Integration of Mass Spectrum and Retention Time Information in Metabolite Identification"__,
+__"Probabilistic Framework for Integration of Mass Spectrum and Retention Time Information in Small Molecule Identification"__,

 _Eric Bach, Simon Rogers, John Williamson and Juho Rousu_, 2020